Virtual Locks

 As mentioned before, you can start using them right away during your development process and create as many as you may require.

-Keep in mind that as of today the API does not include an endpoint to delete Virtual Locks or Lock Holders.
+Keep in mind that as of today the API does not include an endpoint to delete Virtual Locks or Projects.